LZYEIL/CS300-Final-Exam-Review/index.md

 - But why don't we use BST instead?
 Remember BST has O(logn) on most of common operations.
-The reason is that *We want peek() and remove to be in CONSTANT Time*.
+The reason is that *We want peek() to be in CONSTANT Time*.